 ViceVersa treats Outlook Files (.PST) as any other file.
 When synchronization is activated, ViceVersa overwrites the older PST file with the newer PST file, based on the files' timestamps.
 Please note: ViceVersa does not synchronize individual Outlook e-mails, contacts, appointments.

 Yes.
-ViceVersa PRO is designed to run on Windows 2003 Server (and on Windows 2008, 2000 Server).
-ViceVersa PRO can be setup to run continuously as a Windows Service using the VVLauncher tool (included in the ViceVersa PRO download) or using our most advanced scheduling tool VVEngine ViceVersa PRO supports also the 64-bit version of Windows 2003 Server: more info
+ViceVersa PRO is fully compatible with all editions of Windows Server 2003.
+ViceVersa PRO can be setup to run as a Windows Service using the VVEngine ViceVersa PRO supports also the 64-bit version of Windows 2003: more info

 Yes, ViceVersa works with CD/DVD Recordable/ReWritable drives (CD-R/CD-RW/DVD-RW) if a proper device driver is installed and configured with your drive.
 The driver should make the CD/DVD behave like a large floppy disk.
 Nero InCD (part of Nero 6 or later) and Roxio DirectCD (part of Easy Media Creator) are two products that work with various CD/DVD drives and makes them look like large floppy disks.
 Check with your CD/DVD documentation.